 Other good guesthouses are Eureka Villas and Babel Guesthouse.

-Then of course there are many hotels which range wildly in price depending on the location, quality and facilities.
+Then, of course, there are many hotels which range widely in price depending on the location, quality and facilities.
 Jaya House River Park, Navutu Dreams Resort and Wellness Retreat, Victoria Central Residence are all great options at the higher end of the scale.

 BOOK SIEM REAP ACCOMMODATION HERE

-Have you spent Khmer New Year in Siem Reap or been anywhere else in Cambodia during Khmer New Year?
+Have you spent Khmer New Year in Siem Reap or anywhere else in Cambodia?
 If so, please do tell us about it in the comments.

 Planning Your Trip to Siem Reap?